+Extended Detention Wetlands

 Extended detention wetlands provide a greater degree of downstream channel protection.
 These systems require less space than shallow marsh systems, because temporary vertical storage substitutes for shallow marsh storage.
 The additional vertical storage area also provides extra runoff detention above normal elevations.
 Water levels in the extended detention wetlands may increase by as much as three feet after a storm, and return gradually to normal within 24 hours of the rain event.
-The growing area in extended detention wetlands expands from the normal pool elevation to the maximum surface water elevation.
+The growing area in extended detention wetlands expands from the normal pool elevation to the maximum Surface Water elevation.
 Wetlands plants that tolerate intermittent flooding and dry periods should be selected for the extended detention area above the shallow marsh elevations.